gitrekted/Numerical-methods-matlab/README.md

 # Numerical Methods Toolkit (MATLAB)

 This repository is a collection of MATLAB scripts implementing a wide range of numerical methods.
 These were developed as part of my undergraduate coursework in **Numerical Analysis** at Jadavpur University.
-To reinforce my understanding beyond the classroom, I implemented each method from scratch, added extra techniques, and structured them into a well-organized project.
+To reinforce my understanding, I implemented each method from scratch, added extra techniques, and structured them into a well-organized project.

 ---